 8. The school provides good support for all parents as their children move through leave the school

 9. The school summarises its achievements against the LPPA Objectives and outlines its future plans

 The LPPA award was a very thorough but rewarding process.
 The assessor was impressed by how the school provides an exceptional environment for the young students; how staff are highly professional and clearly committed to maximising the potential of every pupil and also recognising the importance of the school’s determination to build strong home school links.
 The detailed evidence portfolio can be used to demonstrate to Ofsted inspectors and other stakeholders, that the school has an outstanding and sustainable programme for parental engagement.

 Areas of strength were:

-- staff have their lunch with the students and it was interesting to see how relaxed and calm the students are enjoying easy conversations with each other and with the staff.
+- Staff have their lunch with the pupils and it was interesting to see how relaxed and calm the students are enjoying easy conversations with each other and with the staff.
 A model of good practice.